 Points to Remember

-For calculating Depreciation as per Companies Act 2013, the following points need to remember:-
+For calculating Depreciation Rate as Per Companies Act For AY 2020-21, the following points needs to remember:-

 Feedback/Suggestion- Hope you all find it useful, please give your valuable feedback & let us know if there is an error.
 Thanks in Advance